On unipotent algebraic G-groups and 1-cohomology: Main results

-In the exceptional case when $p=2$, given in the theorem exactly the same proof shows that $H^1(G,Q^{[1]})\cong H^1(G,Q^{[2]})$, using the exceptional case from \cite[7.1]{CPSV77} and the fact that for a simple algebraic group $G$, $H^1(G,V)\cong H^1(G,V^{[1]})$ for a simple module $V$ unless $p=2$, $G=Sp_{2n}$ and $V=V(\omega_1)$.\footnote{This well-known fact follows from \cite[II.12.2, Remark]{Jan03} and a five-term exact sequence applied to $G_1\triangleleft G$.}\end{proof} \begin{defn} Following \cite[6.7(b)]{CPSV77}, we denote by $H^1_\text{gen}(G,Q)$ the stable value of $H^1(G(p^r),Q)$.\end{defn} \begin{remark} If one knows the weights of $G$ on a filtration of $Q$, one can establish an explicit value of $r_0$ in the theorem above using the proof of \ref{CPSV} and the explicit constants given for $e_0$ and $f_0$ in \cite{CPSV77}.\end{remark}
+In the exceptional case of the theorem when $p=2$, exactly the same proof shows that $H^1(G,Q^{[1]})\cong H^1(G,Q^{[2]})$, using the exceptional case from \cite[7.1]{CPSV77}. \end{proof} \begin{defn} Following \cite[6.7(b)]{CPSV77}, we denote by $H^1_\text{gen}(G,Q)$ the stable value of $H^1(G(p^r),Q)$.\end{defn} \begin{remark} If one knows the weights of $G$ on a filtration of $Q$, one can establish an explicit value of $r_0$ in the theorem above using the proof of \ref{CPSV} and the explicit constants given for $e_0$ and $f_0$ in \cite{CPSV77}.\end{remark}